Vaccinium uliginosum: Subspecies

+A fourth subspecies Vaccinium uliginosum subsp. microphyllum Lange is sometimes accepted for Arctic plants; POWO treat it as a synonym of the nominate subspecies.

 Distribution and habitat

 The plant is native to cool temperate regions of the Northern Hemisphere, at low altitudes in the Arctic, Baltics, and at high altitudes south to the Pyrenees, the Alps, and the Caucasus in Europe, the mountains of Mongolia, northern China, the Korean Peninsula and central Japan in Asia, and the Sierra Nevada in California and the Rocky Mountains in Utah in North America.

 It grows on wet acidic soils on heathland, moorland, tundra, and in the understory of coniferous forests, from sea level in the Arctic, up to 3400 m altitude in the south of the range.
+It is also occasionally found on calcareous soils on mountain ledges.

 V. uliginosum can survive long, severe climatic oscillations.

 Uses

 The berries can be eaten raw or cooked, used to make jelly or pies, or dried to make pemmican.

 In Korean cuisine, bog bilberry is used to make infused liquor (Deuljjuk-sul).